daydreamersjp/edX/DAT210x Programming with Python for Data Science/Module2/README.md

 Navigate over to ESPN's website for NHL Historic Player Points Statistics, for the years 2014-2015.
 This page has a table on it with a few stats we're interested in obtaining.
 But it's a bit messy!
 Clean it up for us, using the appropriate commands to:

--Load up the table on just this page into a Pandas dataframe.
+- Load up the table on just this page into a Pandas dataframe.
 No need to worry about the other pages!

--Rename the columns so that they match the column definitions on the website.
+- Rename the columns so that they match the column definitions on the website.

--Get rid of (drop) any erroneous rows that has at least 4 NANs in them.
+- Get rid of (drop) any erroneous rows that has at least 4 NANs in them.

--Get rid of the RK column.
+- Get rid of the RK column.

--Ensure there are no nan "holes" in your index.
+- Ensure there are no nan "holes" in your index.

--Check the dtypes of all columns, and ensure those that should be numeric are numeric.
+- Check the dtypes of all columns, and ensure those that should be numeric are numeric.

 ----------------------------